 The following apply to company vehicles and personal vehicles used for company business.
+For Company vehicles, see Employee Policy Guide

-- Only company employees or persons authorized by the supervisor will be permitted to ride in TDI-Brooks vehicles. - All drivers operating a vehicle for TDI-Brooks business must have a valid driver license and obey government and local regulations. - Vehicles will be of correct size and used as designed for intended use. - Loads will be secured and within manufacturer's legal limits. - The driver and passengers must use seat belts when in company vehicles. - Company vehicles shall be maintained in safe working order. - The driver may not text or talk on the phone while driving. - Any traffic violations or accidents occurring while on company business shall be reported to the HSE Manager (HSE@tdi-bi.com) within 24 hours.
+- Corporate Vehicle Insurance policy is available upon request at TDI Brooks Corporate office.
+You may request at HSE@tdi-bi.com. - Only company employees or persons authorized per insurance corporate policy will be permitted to drive TDI-Brooks vehicles. - All drivers operating a vehicle for TDI-Brooks business must have a valid driver license and obey government and local regulations.
+TDI Approved drives list and / or approved by the corporate insurance policy - Vehicles will be of correct size and used as designed for intended use. - Loads will be secured and within manufacturer's legal limits. - The driver and passengers must use seat belts when in company vehicles. - Company vehicles shall be maintained in safe working order. - The driver may not text or talk on the phone while driving per policy - Any traffic violations or accidents occurring while on company business shall be reported to the HSE Manager (HSE@tdi-bi.com) and direct supervisor within 24 hours to include description and photos of the incident